-The heart is a basic shape, but universally recognized as a symbol for love and affection.
+The heart is a basic shape but universally recognized as a symbol of love and affection.
 This makes origami hearts very popular projects for people in search of Valentine's Day crafts, although you can certainly enjoy making hearts on a year-round basis if you wish.

 01 of 08